 During the long December nights, darkness inspires us to listen more carefully.
 This can be a perfect time for encounters with refined works of music – for example, the masterful chamber pieces performed by the Boarte Piano Trio.
-These renowned Polish musicians will perform canonical works by Mozart, Debussy, and Mendelssohn at the NFM.
-The artists recorded this programme on their debut album released earlier this year.
+These renowned Polish musicians will perform canonical works by Haydn, Debussy, and Mendelssohn at the NFM.
+The artists recorded parts of this programme on their debut album released earlier this year.

 The Boarte Piano Trio is an ensemble enjoying numerous successes in Poland and internationally.
 The group’s reputation is evidenced not only by its members’ academic degrees and competition awards, but also by their successful performance of classical works.
 Reaching for the works by masters of chamber music is now the privilege of the most skilled virtuosos.
 In a world where authenticity and a live experience are increasingly difficult to achieve, meeting these superb artists is all the more worthwhile.